-During 2006, the District entered into an Intergovernmental Agreement with the Town of Pagosa Springs, Colorado, concerning the collection, payment and use of development impact fees.
+During 2006, the District entered into an intergovernmental agreement with the Town of Pagosa Springs, Colorado, concerning the collection, payment and use of development impact fees.
 Pursuant to this agreement, the Town of Pagosa Springs, Colorado, began collecting and paying to the District an impact fee.
 These monies may only be used for the planning, preliminary architectural and engineering services, architectural and engineering design studies, land surveys, real property acquisition, permitting, site improvements and off-site improvements associated with new or expanded facilities; the construction of buildings and other facilities and the purchase of apparatus and equipment, including communications equipment, with an average useable life of at least five years.
-The amount recognized in 2018 as impact fee income is \$14,820.
+The amount recognized in 2019 as impact fee income is \$10,599.
+In May 2019, the Town of Pagosa Springs, Colorado, repealed the impact fees and will no longer be collecting impact fees for the District.